 Regardless, many D&D’s are planned out in advance by people who know exactly what they are doing, and they can pull it off even if the restaurant is slow.
 There are many clever methods that they might use to decieve the restaurant staff, all designed to give the illusion that they have only stepped away from the table and will be back shortly.
 This gives them time to get away from the scene before anyone realizes that they have actually left without paying.

 Methods of Dine and Dash

-Although smoking in restaurants is not something you see as much today, except for those which have smoking sections, a standard ploy used to be leaving a lit cigarrette in an ashtray.
+Although smoking in restaurants is not something you see as much today, except for those which have smoking sections, a standard ploy used to be leaving a lit cigarette in an ashtray.
 This made it look as if the customer was only away from the table to go the restroom, make a phone call (remember phone booths), etc.

 Another very effective method is to order coffee, dessert, or a cocktail and then leaving after the waiter walks away.
 Certainly, a person who just ordered something isn’t going anywhere!

-Please don't take these as tips on how you can get away with a dine and dash.
-If you think most restaurant owners are rich, you've been watching too much TV.
-Many of them work excrutiatingly long hours and barely manage to scrape out a living.
+Please don’t take these as tips on how you can get away with a dine and dash.
+If you think most restaurant owners are rich, you’ve been watching too much TV.
+Many of them work excruciatingly long hours and barely manage to scrape out a living.
 And, if you leave without paying, you are hurting your waiter as well, who may be held responsible for the bill not being paid, and who will not get a tip.

 As stated above, dine and dash means to leave without paying in restaurant jargon, but the expression has found its way into everyday usage, where people use it to mean that they need to dine quickly and leave, perhaps because they have a movie or another appointment to go to.
 In this colloquial usage, people do not mean they intend to leave without paying, only that they need to eat quickly and do not have time to linger over their meal.